Welcome to Social Sciences

 - International Studies (B.A.): an interdisciplinary major equipping students to live and work in a globalized world.

-- Journalism (B.A.): the study of the social, political, psychological, historical and economic impact of the mass media and public relations.
+- Journalism & Media (B.A. and B.S.): the study of the social, political, psychological, historical and economic impact of the mass media and public relations.

 - Political Science (B.A.): the study of governments and how they function.

 - Psychology (B.A. and B.S.): the scientific study of behavior processes.